jsphpndr/covid-api-bahamas/content/about-project/_index.md

 Well, nothing in life is really free and there's so much more that we'd like to do, but it takes time, effort and money.

-We need your support to dedicate our time and effort to updating this site and the API with all available [COVID-19 Case Report](/reports) and [COVID-19 Vaccination Update](/updates) data, continue developing and maintaining this site, add new features and just old fashioned pay the bills — this thing's coming outta' pocket.
+We need your support to dedicate our time and effort to keep updating, developing and maintaining this site and the API with all available [COVID-19 Case Report](/reports) and [COVID-19 Vaccination Update](/updates) data, add new features and just old fashioned pay the bills — this thing's coming outta' pocket.

 Your help can help us continue making this resource available to you and the rest of The Bahamas.

 [Learn more about how you can sponsor us...](/become-sponsor)

+## Don't Have Money?

+Hey, that's ok.
+There are ways that you can help, too.

+Join others who have supported the API and have dedicated time and effort to entering and uploading report data.

+If you're wondering... yes, it requires a bit of code.

+Can you do it?

+Oh, hell yeah.

+We've had coders and non-coders alike working and learning together to make this project awesome and a resource for all.

+If you become a contributor, your name — linked to your personal website or social media profile, if you'd like — will be added to the homepage and show up on each report that you filled out.

+It looks good on the résumé.

+Trust us.

+By now, we hope that you're just a little curious and wanting to become a contributor.
+Hop on over to <a href="https://github.com/jsphpndr/covid-api-bahamas" rel="noopener" target="_blank">the repository on GitHub</a> follow the instructions and get started.

 ## Upcoming Features

 We're working to make this site even better.
 Here are some of the upcoming features that we're working on:

+* Documentation and code bases for the COVID-19 API
 * Daily Newsletters with the lastest COVID-19 Case Report and Vaccination Update
 * Exporting COVID-19 Case Reports and Vaccination Updates to PDF
 * Exporting COVID-19 Case Reports and Vaccination Updates to CSV